stuartmcq84/keywordscraper/README.md

 4. Maybe an option to scrape multiple URLs.
 Currently it scrapes one at a time.

 ## Bugs ##
-The Rake object constructor parameters includes include_repeated_phrases=False.
+The Rake object constructor parameters includes "include_repeated_phrases=False".
 However, this doesn't always work.
 Currently not sure why repated phrases are being included in the keywordlist.csv file.